 Pray for coaches where sharing the gospel message could mean putting their lives, homes, and families at risk.

 Today, tens of millions of people are trapped in human trafficking and exploitation in every country of the world.
-In response, SIM established For Freedom, our anti-trafficking and exploitation ministry.
-Serving In Mission workers are currently serving in more than 70 countries and many are in communities where people are vulnerable to trafficking and exploitation.
+In response, SIM established For Freedom, its anti-trafficking and exploitation ministry.

 For Freedom offers training and resources to equip our mission workers so they can conduct their ministries to address some of the risks vulnerable people face and to care for them holistically.
-According to the International Labour Organisation, there are more than 49.6 million victims of trafficking worldwide — men, women and children who are exploited for labour, services, and commercial sex — and this number is increasing.

-Sarah Scott Webb, Serving In Mission’s For Freedom ministry co-lead, has just returned from attending a Global Summit on Technology and Exploitation in the USA, where more than 600 movement leaders and advocates from 15 countries, gathered together to learn more about Artificial Intelligence (AI), emerging technology and its impact on exploitation.
+She recently attended a Global Summit on Technology and Exploitation in the USA, where more than 600 movement leaders and advocates from 15 countries, gathered to learn more about Artificial Intelligence (AI), emerging technology and its impact on exploitation.

 At the summit, Sarah heard disturbing accounts of how traffickers are using popular online platforms to groom and exploit new victims.

-It was shocking to hear that most trafficking is now occurring on social media — especially on Instagram, Snapchat, and Facebook,” she admits, “and it’s teenage boys who are being targeted the most.”
+“It was shocking to hear that most trafficking is now occurring on social media — especially on Instagram, Snapchat, and Facebook,” she says, “and it’s teenage boys who are being targeted the most.”

-Sarah advocates some simple tips for keeping safe on social media and building a ‘healthy cynicism’ when online: “Make sure your privacy settings are always on, and location is always turned off — and don’t engage with, like, or comment on anyone’s posts unless you know them in real life.”
+Sarah advocates some simple tips for keeping safe on social media and building a ‘healthy cynicism’ when online: “Make sure your privacy settings are always on, and location is always turned off — and don’t ‘engage’ with, ‘like’, or comment on anyone’s posts unless you know them in real life.”

-Social messaging apps are being used by For Freedom workers and partners to prevent trafficking from happening in their communities.
 During the opening months of the Ukraine war, For Freedom partners used social media channels, websites, and WhatsApp groups to share information and help many displaced people avoid traffickers and find safe passage.

 Making people aware of online dangers and sharing how to use technology safely are important ways of protecting the vulnerable and preventing trafficking and exploitation.